microsoftgraph/entra-powershell/module/Entra/docs/Add-EntraServicePrincipalOwner.md

 ```

 ### -ObjectId
-Specifies the ID of a service principal in Active Directory.
+Specifies the ID of a service principal in Microsoft Entra ID.

 ```yaml
 Type: String